 Directory Table

-Another aspect when looking at a File System at Low Level is the Directory Table.
-The Directory Table is what stores all of the File and Directory Entries.
-Basically, there is only one difference between the Directory Table of FAT16 and FAT32.
-The Difference is: the Reserved OS/2 Byte (Offset 20 [14h]) in the Short Filename Structure is replaced with the High Word of the Cluster Number (since it's now 4 bytes instead of 2).
+The Directory Table in a File System at Low Level stores all File and Directory Entries.
+A key difference between the Directory Tables of FAT16 and FAT32 is that the Reserved OS/2 Byte (Offset 20 [14h]) in the Short Filename Structure is replaced with the High Word of the Cluster Number, reflecting the increased storage capacity of FAT32.

 File Allocation Table